Ex-Goldman director Gupta's insider trading conviction upheld

 A spokeswoman for U.S. Attorney Preet Bharara in Manhattan declined to comment.

-Gupta was appealing his June 2012 conviction, prison term and $5 million fine for feeding tips from Goldman board meetings in the second half of 2008 to Rajaratnam, his longtime friend.
+Gupta was appealing his June 2012 conviction, prison term and $5 million (£3 million) fine for feeding tips from Goldman board meetings in the second half of 2008 to Rajaratnam, his longtime friend.

 These tips included information on Goldman's financial results, as well as a $5 billion investment from Berkshire at the height of the financial crisis, according to prosecutors.